Good Will Hunting: Pre-production

-After a year, Weinstein assigned Bender to the film and conceded to pay Van Sant's asking price, prompted to resume the production by Damon's casting in Francis Ford Coppola's 1997 film The Rainmaker, based on John Grisham's 1995 novel of the same name, and film star Robin Williams' apparent interest in Good Will Hunting.
-In an interview, Damon explained that his casting in an adaptation of a novel by the popular Grisham gave Weinstein confidence of his potential as a leading man, but it was Williams' interest and eventual casting in the film that were pivotal to getting Good Will Hunting made.
+After a year, Weinstein assigned Bender to the film and conceded to pay Van Sant's asking price, prompted to resume the production by Damon's casting in Francis Ford Coppola's 1997 film The Rainmaker, based on John Grisham's 1995 novel of the same name, and film star Robin Williams' interest in Good Will Hunting.
+Damon explained that his casting in an adaptation of a novel by the popular Grisham gave Weinstein confidence of his potential as a leading man, but it was Williams' interest and eventual casting in the film that were pivotal to getting Good Will Hunting made.
 Williams had first heard of the film from Coppola, with whom he had collaborated on the 1996 film Jack, and received the script from Van Sant.
 He became fascinated with Sean's background and attitude towards Will, saying: "It's the same sense I had on Dead Poets Society, that there was something really powerful there."
 At the time, Williams' fee was around $20 million per movie, but he lowered it to $5 million and had it written in his contract with Miramax that he would get 20% of the earnings if the film's gross surpassed $60 million, with the percentage growing as the gross kept increasing.
+Miramax didn't believe it would earn that much, so they accepted.

 Bender officially hired Van Sant as the director.
 Still unsure about the ending, Affleck and Damon talked about it with Van Sant.
 The duo had originally ended the script with Will's death at the hands of the gang that Will fights at the start of the film, but Van Sant proposed to have Chuckie be killed in an accident on the construction site.
 Affleck and Damon tried writing his idea of the ending, but scrapped that version after Van Sant read it and disliked it.
 The duo scheduled a meeting with Terrence Malick, film director and the best friend of Affleck's godfather, who suggested to them to end the film with Will following Skylar to California, instead of them leaving together as they had considered.

-Affleck and Damon consulted Harvard Professor and Nobel Prize-winning physicist Sheldon Glashow to help them write an accurate dialogue, but Glashow insisted that Will be a mathematician instead and introduced them to Professor Daniel Kleitman of MIT in the spring of 1997.
-Professor Brian Greene of Columbia University retrospectively explained that physics discoveries are often made by a group, while solving a mathematical theorem can be an individual endeavour.
+Affleck and Damon consulted Nobel Prize-winning physicist Sheldon Glashow to help them write an accurate dialogue, but Glashow insisted that Will be a mathematician instead and introduced them to Professor Daniel Kleitman of MIT in the spring of 1997.
+Physicist Brian Greene retrospectively commented that physics discoveries are often made by a group, while solving a mathematical theorem can be an individual endeavour.
 Kleitman and mathematician Tom Bohman gave them a brief lecture and suggested the computer science P versus NP problem as one that Will could solve.
 Kleitman and Professor Patrick O'Donnell of the University of Toronto had small roles in the film and served as mathematics consultants on set, writing the equations on the blackboards shown in the film and coordinating some extras.